Choosing a lawn service

 What should you look for in your contract?

-1. Read your contract carefully.
+1. Read any contract carefully.
 Know what specific services and lawn problems are covered and what are not.

 2. See if there are extra charges for special services, such as fertilizing, disease control, or reseeding.